jimoy3r/food-shopping/README.md

 3) Food Nutrition Parameters:
-  For each food, show serving size, protein, fat, carb and total calories.
+  For each food item, show serving size, protein, fat, carb and total calories.

 4) Number of days to get food for
 5) Spending Limit